skeuomorph-wow/suboptimal/README.md

 * Skeu: ( :x: )
 * Clad: ( :blue_square: )
 * Maddimar: ( :skull: )
-* Bebu: Goalie, hanging out with ranged.
+* Parity: Goalie, hanging out with ranged.

 Shot caller to call out spins and redirect melee.
 Can also call vulnerability

 ## Other Drakes

-Mints MT, Skeu/Clad OT.
+Mints MT, Skeu/Parity OT.
 Ebonroc, taunt on Shadow of Ebonroc.
 Flamegor, pre-taunt wing buffet.
 Hunters tranq shot.

 Position them in the corner, MT tucked into the corner, with OTs on either side ready to taunt.
 This way we don't have to have an OT bouncing back and forth between spots.
 [Video](https://www.twitch.tv/videos/596152667?t=0h42m36s)

 ## Chrom

 Mints MT, Skeu building threat for first round of breaths then switching to cat if no time lapse.
+Other tanks just DPS.

 DPS, if you don't wanna die, stay behind Skeu for first 2 breaths.